Philip Anthony-Rodriguez

-Philip Anthony-Rodriguez is an American actor known for his roles on Jake 2.0 as Kyle Duarte, the voice of disc jockey Maurice Chavez in the 2002 video game Grand Theft Auto: Vice City, and as Jetstream Sam in the 2013 video game Metal Gear Rising: Revengeance.
+Philip Anthony-Rodriguez is an American actor known for his roles on Jake 2.0 as Kyle Duarte, the voice of disc jockey Maurice Chavez in the 2002 video game Grand Theft Auto: Vice City and its 2006 prequel Grand Theft Auto: Vice City Stories, and as Jetstream Sam in the 2013 video game Metal Gear Rising: Revengeance.

 Early life

 Philip Anthony-Rodriguez was born in Brooklyn, New York City to Puerto Rican parents Maximo and Veronica (née Burgos).
 The youngest of five children, he began acting, singing, and doing voices when he was young.
 At age 11, he started working with Acting by Children, a young people's performing group in New York City founded by Jeanne Niederlitz.
 As a result of his talent and look, the management group Niederlitz and Steele signed him and began representing him in talent auditions.
 Anthony-Rodriguez began working almost immediately and has been a busy working actor for over four decades.
 Being raised in a bilingual household has enabled Anthony-Rodriguez to work in the business in both English and Spanish.